Cara Rooney: Illustrator & Plaything Maker

 I describe myself as an illustrator, plaything maker and creative workshop practitioner.
-I like to create illustrations, interactive books and workshops that encourage people to build a fascination for nature and the environment.
+I create illustrations, interactive books and workshops that encourage people to build a fascination for nature and the environment.

 - Cara Rooney